Simple and near-optimal algorithms for hidden stratification and multi-group learning: Setting and notation

 For a class of real-valued functions $\Fcal$ defined over a domain $\Xcal$, the thresholded class is given by

 Finally, for a hypothesis class $\Hcal$ and a loss function $\ell \colon \Zcal \times \Ycal \to [0,1]$, the loss-composed class is

-Given these definitions, we are ready to state our convergence result for conditional risks, which can be seen as a generalization of a result by \citet{BDFM19} that demonstrated universal convergence of empirical probability distributions.
+The following theorem shows that the empirical conditional risks converge uniformly to their population counterparts.
+This can be seen as a generalization of a result by \citet{BDFM19}, which demonstrated universal convergence of empirical conditional probabilities.